Learn to be an Agriculture Professional

 Example: Farmers can invest more time and money and see a bigger return from their property; but only up to a certain point.
 Eventually the cost of extra investment begins to become greater than the potential extra return.
 At that point, it is unprofitable to keep improving the farm.

 The more of anything you consume, the less satisfaction is obtained and in some cases the less of it you want.

 Agriculture may be an industry that has it's highs and lows, but it never disappears.
 So long as we need food and raw products to manufacture everything from clothing to pharmaceuticals; agriculture will remain an essential part of the global economy.
 This is an industry that will always offer opportunities to people who understand it.

 This course offers you a uniquely different opportunity to other professional courses in agriculture.
 This is among other things, because you are able to select around 50% of the modules you study.
 This unique course structure enables every student to create a unique focus.
 You can learn a different combination of things to most others who take this course; and that means as a graduate, your knowledge mix will be unique, hence your understanding, awareness and perception of agriculture will be unique.

 BEING DIFFERENT ENABLES YOU TO SEE OPPORTUNITIES OTHERS MAY MISS

 - Agriculture today is driven by knowledge, technology and being globally aware and connected

-- This course is longer and more involved than some diplomas; but you only learn more by studying more.
+- This course is longer and more involved than some courses; but you only learn more by studying more.

 |Member of Study Gold Coast, Education Network|